Meet the Team

 Heather Raspberry is the executive director of the Housing Association of Nonprofit Developers (HAND), the largest regional membership association dedicated to supporting the community development industry in its efforts to increase the supply of affordable housing in the Washington, D.C. metropolitan area.
 Through education, engagement and training, HAND provides its membership needed tools and resources to positively impact communities across the region.

 Over the course of her career, Heather has been recognized for her accomplishments in the community.
-She was named the Court Appointed Special Advocates for Children’s Volunteer of the Year in recognition of her passion to represent the best interest of youth in foster care to the District of Columbia Family Court; honored as a Rising Leader in Community Development by the Coalition for Nonprofit Housing & Economic Development; tapped to participate in the NTL Institute’s Leaders of Color Program; and named a Young Leader by Affordable Housing Finance Magazine.
-Ms. Raspberry serves on the boards of New Partners Community Solar, Women of Color in Community Development (Vice President), BB&T CRA Steering Committee, City First Capital Advisory Board and her homeowners association.
+She was named the Court Appointed Special Advocates for Children’s Volunteer of the Year in recognition of her passion to represent the best interest of youth in foster care to the District of Columbia Family Court; honored as a Rising Leader in Community Development by the Coalition for Nonprofit Housing & Economic Development; tapped to participate in the NTL Institute Executive Director Leadership Certification Program; and named an Emerging Leader by Affordable Housing Finance Magazine.
+Ms. Raspberry serves on the boards of New Partners Community Solar, Women of Color in Community Development (Vice President), BB&T CRA Steering Committee, City First Capital Advisory Board, Pomona Society Advisory Board and her homeowners association.
 She is also a member of Alpha Kappa Alpha Sorority, Inc. and Leadership Greater Washington (’18).

 Ms. Raspberry holds a dual bachelor’s degree in public relations and business management from Hampton University, and earned the National Development Council’s Housing Development Finance Professional Certification.

 The challenges of providing housing that people can afford impact each local jurisdiction and thus our entire region.
 This is exactly why HAND plays a critical role in the support of the region’s affordable housing industry.
 Through thoughtful engagement and strategic collaboration, HAND’s collective membership has the ability to transform communities across the Washington, D.C. metropolitan region.”